HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 Notes:

-1) This IG points to the SDC specification that is in reconciliation and all links will resolve when the draft is published.

-2) The IG profiles for [ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) and [Procedure](StructureDefinition-SDOHCC-Procedure.html) define the use of an external taxonomy [211 LA Taxonomy (Copyright © 2004-2021 Information and Referral Federation of Los Angeles doing business as 211 LA County.
+The IG profiles for [ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) and [Procedure](StructureDefinition-SDOHCC-Procedure.html) define the use of an external taxonomy [211 LA Taxonomy (Copyright © 2004-2021 Information and Referral Federation of Los Angeles doing business as 211 LA County.
 All rights reserved.
 Version 5.8.5)] This taxonomy is in the process of being formally incorporated as an HL7 external code system.